Gradient Coding from Cyclic MDS Codes and Expander Graphs: Introduction

 Data intensive machine learning tasks have become ubiquitous in many real-world applications, and with the increasing size of training data, distributed methods have gained increasing popularity.
 However, the performance of distributed methods (in synchronous settings) is strongly dictated by \textit{stragglers}, i.e., nodes that are slow to respond or unavailable.
 In this paper, we focus on coding theoretic (and graph theoretic) techniques for mitigating stragglers in distributed synchronous gradient descent.

-The coding theoretic framework for straggler mitigation called \textit{gradient coding} was first introduced in~\cite{TandonLDK17}.
-It consists of a system with one master and~$n$ worker nodes, in which the data is partitioned into~$k$ parts, and one or more parts is assigned to each one of the workers.
-In turn, each worker computes the partial gradient on each of its assigned partitions, linearly combines the results according to some predetermined vector of coefficients, and sends this linear combination back to the master node.
+A coding theoretic framework for straggler mitigation called \textit{gradient coding} was first introduced in~\cite{TandonLDK17}.
+It consists of a system with one master and~$n$ worker nodes (or servers), in which the data is partitioned into~$k$ parts, and one or more parts is assigned to each one of the workers.
+In turn, each worker computes the partial gradient on each of its assigned parts, linearly combines the results according to some predetermined vector of coefficients, and sends this linear combination back to the master node.
 Choosing the coefficients at each node judiciously, one can guarantee that the master node is capable of reconstructing the full gradient even if \textit{any} $s$ machines fail to perform their work.
 The \textit{storage overhead} of the system, which is denoted by~$d$, refers to the amount of redundant computations, or alternatively, to the number of data parts that are sent to each node (see example in Fig.~\ref{figure:example}).

 The importance of straggler mitigation was demonstrated in a series of recent studies (e.g.,~\cite{LiMu} and~\cite{MultiTask}).
-In particular, it was demonstrated in~\cite{TandonLDK17} that stragglers may run up to $\times 5$ slower than the typical worker performance ($\times 8$ in~\cite{MultiTask}) on Amazon EC2, especially for the cheaper virtual machines; such erratic behavior is unpredictable and can significantly delay training.
+In particular, it was demonstrated in~\cite{TandonLDK17} that stragglers may run up to $\times 5$ slower than the typical worker ($\times 8$ in~\cite{MultiTask}) on Amazon EC2, especially for the cheaper virtual machines; such erratic behavior is unpredictable and can significantly delay training.
 One can, of course, use more expensive instances but the goal here is to use coding theoretic methods to provide reliability out of cheap unreliable workers, overall reducing the cost of training.

+By and large, the purpose of gradient coding is to enable the master node to compute the exact gradient out of the responses of \textit{any} $n-s$ non-straggling nodes.
 The work of~\cite{TandonLDK17} established the fundamental bound~$d\ge s+1$, provided a deterministic construction which achieves it with equality when~$s+1\vert n$, and a randomized one which applies to all~$s$ and~$n$.
 Subsequently, deterministic constructions were also obtained by~\cite{ShortDot} and~\cite{Wael}.
 These works have focused on the scenario where~$s$ is known prior to the construction of the system.
 Furthermore, the exact computation of the full gradient is guaranteed if the number of stragglers is at most~$s$, but no error bound is guaranteed if this number exceeds~$s$.

 The contribution of this work is twofold.
 For the computation of the exact gradient we employ tools from classic coding theory, namely, cyclic MDS codes, in order to obtain a deterministic construction which compares favourably with existing solutions; both in the applicable range of parameters, and in the complexity of the involved algorithms.
 Some of these gains are a direct application of well known properties of these codes.